FanChiMao/Competition-2024-PyTorch-Tracking/README.md

 ## 🚗 Demo Results
 ### Here are some tracking results on testing dataset.

----
-> The competition provide processed frames from CCTV, there are several difficulties to track the vehicle on CCTV:
+There are several difficulties to track the vehicles on CCTV:
-<br> 1.
-High movement speed issue
+1. High movement speed
-<br> 2.
-Unstable connection issue
+2. Unstable connection
-<br> 3.
-Flare in night issue
+3. Flare in night
-<br> 4.
-Disconnect issue
+4. Disconnect

 <details>